oneops/oneops.github.io/user/operation/compute.md

 title: Computes in Operation
 ---

-The [`compute` component](../design/compute-component.html) represents the virtual machine and operating system on which a platform runs in operation.
+The [`compute` component](../design/compute-component.html) represents the virtual machine (VM) and operating system on which a platform runs in operation.

 You can locate computes by navigating to a platform of your assembly within an environment in the operation phase.
-A list of computes is displayed with specific information about the compute:
+A list of computes is displayed with specific information about the compute including:

 - Hostname
 - Instance Name